Claude Alternative for Healthcare: BastionGPT vs Claude Team

 A signed BAA on every plan

 This is the difference that matters on day one.
-Anthropic's Privacy Center is explicit that its BAA does not cover the Free, Pro, Max, or Team plans, Cowork, or the Workbench and Console developer surfaces.
+Anthropic's Privacy Center is explicit that its BAA does not cover the Free, Pro, Max, or Team plans, and that a list of features stays outside the BAA even on HIPAA-ready Enterprise.
 A clinician who pastes patient details into Claude Team has sent PHI to a vendor with no BAA in place, which HIPAA treats as an impermissible disclosure and a violation by definition, regardless of how carefully the organization otherwise behaves.

 BastionGPT enters a signed Business Associate Agreement with every customer on every plan, including the free trial, and supports HIPAA, 42 CFR Part 2, FERPA, PIPEDA, PHIPA, and Australian APP requirements.
 Data is encrypted with AES-256 at rest and TLS in transit, runs on HITRUST CSF certified and SOC 2 Type II attested Microsoft Azure infrastructure, and is independently penetration tested at least annually.
 In three years serving more than 10,000 healthcare organizations, BastionGPT has had zero breaches of protected health information.

-Anthropic does offer a HIPAA path, and it is well documented: a sales-assisted Claude Enterprise plan, where the Primary Owner activates HIPAA compliance in admin settings and accepts the BAA (a decision Anthropic notes cannot be reversed from admin settings).
-Sales-assisted Enterprise plans require a minimum of 50 seats.
-Anthropic's own help center states that self-serve Enterprise plans (20-seat minimum), Team plans, and individual plans cannot enable HIPAA at all.
+Anthropic does offer a HIPAA path, and it is well documented: a Claude Enterprise plan, where the Primary Owner enables HIPAA-ready configuration in organization settings and accepts the BAA (a decision Anthropic notes cannot be reversed from admin settings).
+As of August 2026 that path is open on both self-serve Enterprise, which carries a 20-seat minimum, and sales-assisted Enterprise, which carries a 50-seat minimum.
+Anthropic's help center states the feature is available for Enterprise plans only; Team and individual plans cannot enable HIPAA at all.

 Anthropic's billing documentation adds that HIPAA-ready organizations are an exception to its current single-seat Enterprise billing model and are provisioned with separate Chat and Chat + Claude Code seat types.
-Buying compliant Claude is a specialized enterprise track, not a standard checkout.
+Buying compliant Claude still means buying an Enterprise plan, not a standard checkout.

 The math for a five-clinician practice: BastionGPT Professional Plus runs $2,700 per year ($45 x 5 x 12), or $1,200 on the $20 Professional plan.
-The Claude HIPAA path requires buying 50 seats.
-Even at Anthropic's published self-serve Enterprise seat rate of $20 per user per month billed annually, 50 seats come to $12,000 per year in seat fees before a single token of usage is billed, and sales-assisted pricing is custom rather than published.
-A five-person practice would be paying for 45 seats it cannot fill.
+The Claude HIPAA path requires buying at least 20 seats.
+At Anthropic's published Enterprise seat rate of $20 per user per month billed annually, 20 seats come to $4,800 per year in seat fees before a single token of usage is billed, and every token is then billed at API rates on top.
+A five-person practice would be paying for 15 seats it cannot fill.

 Predictable pricing